lerna-lite/lerna-lite/README.md

     }
 }
 ```
-> **Note** after publishing your next release with conventional-changelog, you might see a lot of diff changes across your `changelog.md` files after switching to Lerna-Lite and that is totally expected since Lerna-Lite has code in place to remove empty lines that were added by Lerna for no reason.
+> **Note** after switching to Lerna-Lite and publishing your next release with conventional-changelog, you will probably see a lot of diff changes across your `changelog.md` files, many empty lines will be deleted, and that is totally expected since Lerna-Lite has code in place to remove these empty lines that were added by Lerna for no reason.

 ## Project Demo?